DIFER: Differentiable Automated Feature Engineering: Experiments

 Table \ref{tab:comp1} shows the comparison results between \nfo{} and the existing methods.
-Moreover, since LEF can only deal with the classification task and the source code is not available, we directly use the best results reported in the original paper~\cite{nargesian2017learning}.
-The comparison results between \nfo{} and LEF are shown in Table~\ref{tab:comp2}.
-From Table~\ref{tab:comp1} and Table~\ref{tab:comp2}, we can observe that: \begin{itemize} \item The comparison results show that \nfo{} achieves the best performance in all but four cases.
-Although NFS greatly outperforms the baseline methods, \nfo{} still achieves an average improvement of $2.59\%$ over NFS.
-For regression tasks, \nfo{} can even achieve a maximum improvement of $11.42\%$. \item \nfo{} can handle datasets with various numbers of instances and features for both regression and classification tasks and achieve performance improvement on all datasets with an average of $10.65\%$ over Base and an average of $8.71\%$ over Random. \item With the benefit of searching in the continuous vector space, \nfo{} addresses the feature explosion problem while preserving the entire space, and achieves highly competitive performance even on large datasets such as \textit{Credit Default} (with size $30000 \times 25$) and \textit{Bikeshare DC} (with size $10886 \times 11$). \end{itemize}
+Moreover, since LEF can only deal with the classification task and the source code is not available, we directly use the best results reported in the original paper~\citep{nargesian2017learning}.
+The comparison results between \nfo{} and LEF are shown in Table 2.
+From Table~\ref{tab:comp1} and Table 2, we can observe that: \begin{itemize}[topsep=0.3ex,parsep=0ex] \item \nfo{} achieves the best performance in all but four cases.
+Although NFS greatly outperforms the baseline methods, \nfo{} still achieves an average improvement of $2.57\%$ over NFS.
+For regression tasks, \nfo{} can even achieve a maximum improvement of $11.42\%$. \item \nfo{} can handle datasets with various numbers of instances and features for both regression and classification tasks and achieve performance improvement on all datasets with an average of $10.72\%$ over Raw and an average of $9.55\%$ over Random. \item With the benefit of searching in the continuous vector space, \nfo{} addresses the feature explosion problem while preserving the entire space, and achieves highly competitive performance even on large datasets such as \textit{Credit Default} ($30000 \times 25$) and \textit{AP-omentum-ovary} ($275 \times 10936$). \end{itemize} \paragraph{Effectiveness of the predictor $\psi_p$} Since the accuracy of the predictor determines the quality of the optimized features, here we demonstrate the effectiveness of $\psi_p$.
+We train the feature optimizer using the data augmentation technique mentioned in Section~\ref{s:feat-repr} on an initialized population of 512 features.
+After convergence, the loss $\mathcal{L}_{pp}$ (i.e., Mean-Squared Error) of the predictor in the training set is $0.00106$.
+To test the predictor, we randomly sample 256 features from the feature space as the test set, which is different from the training set.
+The test loss of $\psi_p$ is $0.00132$.
+Both the training loss and the test loss are small and close, demonstrating the effectiveness of the predictor.
+Furthermore, we employ the pairwise accuracy metric to evaluate $\psi_p$.
+Let $X$ denote the test set. $f(x)$ and $y$ denote the predicted performance of $\psi_p$ and the real performance of the feature.
+The pairwise accuracy is defined as follows:

-In summary, the proposed differentiable method \nfo{} is shown to be effective and outperforms the existing AutoFE methods.
+where $\mathbb{I}$ represents the 0-1 indicator function.
+The pairwise accuracy of $\psi_p$ is 0.918, which is close to the ideal value (i.e., 1) and much better than random guess (i.e., 0.5).